Intersection type

 Contemporary programming languages, including Ceylon, Flow, Java, Scala, TypeScript, and Whiley (see comparison of languages with intersection types), use intersection types to combine interface specifications and to express ad hoc polymorphism.

 Complementing parametric polymorphism, intersection types may be used to avoid class hierarchy pollution from cross-cutting concerns and reduce boilerplate code, as shown in the TypeScript example below.

 The type theoretic study of intersection types is referred to as the intersection type discipline.

 Remarkably, program termination can be precisely characterized using intersection types.
+Consequently, type inference for infinite-intersection types is undecidable, but it is decidable for all finite rank intersection types.

 TypeScript example

 TypeScript supports intersection types, improving expressiveness of the type system and reducing potential class hierarchy size, demonstrated as follows.